 Driving Safely Past 75: Essential Tips for Senior Drivers

 Aging gracefully often means staying active and independent, and for many seniors, driving plays a crucial role in maintaining that independence.
 However, there comes a time when it is important to acknowledge that age-related changes can affect one’s driving skills.
-This article offers essential tips for senior drivers to ensure they remain safe and confident behind the wheel as they navigate the roads past the age of 75.
+This article offers essential tips and community support for senior drivers to ensure they remain safe and confident behind the wheel as they navigate the roads past the age of 75.

 Recognize Physical and Cognitive Changes